-- Contribute Documentation, text, images, videos!
-This website needs imminent and continuous improvement to properly cover Configuration, Installation, and Calibration, and we want to do it in style.
-We need your photos, diagrams, and YouTube videos to embed on these pages.
+Are you skilled in information design?
+This website is far from complete, and it’s a bit text-heavy.
+We need more photos, diagrams, and YouTube videos to embed on these pages.
 A well-chosen image or well-produced video can have more impact than many pages of written documentation.
 Visit the MarlinDocumentation Project for more information.